Melanoma Awareness, Skin Cancer

 Which skin colour is most at risk of skin cancer?

 As most of us know, people with fair or very pale skin (particularly those who have a lot of moles and freckles), are most at risk of skin cancer.
 If you have olive or dark skin, your risk is reduced – but remember that low risk doesn’t mean NO risk.
-People with darker skin can still get melanoma – in fact, Bob Marley, died from a melanoma on his toenail!
+People with darker skin can still get melanoma – in fact, the famous Jamaican musician Bob Marley died as a result of an untreated melanoma on his toenail!

 What’s more, darker skinned people often aren’t as vigilant about wearing sunscreen and other sun safety precautions as those with paler, frecklier skins, so their skin can end up with a lot more harmful sun damage over time.